asu-cactus/netsdb/model-inference/deduplication/page-packing/README.md

 4 yelp_nontrainable.npy
 5 yelp_trainable.npy

 You can directly run the following 4 python scripts to get the page packing latency and required number of pages using different page packing algorithms.
 4 functions corresponding to 4 algorithms can be found in PagePacking.py under the algorithm folder.
+The function names are bin_pack_base for Baseline, text_classification_greedy1 for Greedy-1, bin_pack_greedy for Greedy-2 and text_classification_twostage for Two-Stage.
 ```
 $python3 Baseline.py
 $python3 Two-Stage.py